itdxer/neupy/site/2015/09/07/password_recovery.rst

 Let's test it on a randomly generated passwords.
 For this task we can use Monte Carlo experiment.
+At each step we create random password and try to recover it from the broken password.

 .. code-block:: python